Contingent vote: History and use

 In the early 1990s, the Plant Commission was established by the Labour Party to recommend a new voting system for the Parliament of the United Kingdom.
 When the Commission reported in 1993, instead of suggesting an already existing system, it recommended the supplementary vote system, which it said had never been used anywhere.
-In actuality, contingent voting had been used in Australia as early as 1892.

-Although some commentators credit the head of the commission, Raymond Plant, with the invention of SV, according to others, it was the brainchild of a Labour member of Parliament (MP) at the time, Dale Campbell-Savours and academic Patrick Dunleavy, who outlined and advocated for it in an article for the New Statesman magazine that was published September 29, 1989.
+Although some commentators credit the head of the commission, Raymond Plant, with the invention of SV, according to others, it was the brainchild of a Labour member of Parliament (MP) at the time, Dale Campbell-Savours, and academic Patrick Dunleavy, who outlined and advocated for it in an article for the New Statesman magazine that was published September 29, 1989.

 In 2000, several districts in England introduced directly elected mayors.
 It was decided to use the supplementary vote for the election of these new mayors, including the Mayor of London, and for the election of police and crime commissioners across much of England and Wales.
 The supplementary vote was used for these offices from 2000 to 2022.

 In the 2021 London election, a record 5 percent of ballots were wholly rejected, and no candidate achieved a majority of the vote.
 The government responded by ending the use of the supplementary vote in 2022, citing voter confusion with a complex system.
 However, critics, including the Labour and Green parties, argued that the wasted votes were due to ballot layout and that the change was aimed at benefitting Conservative Party candidates.
 They also claimed that the supplementary vote was effective in increasing multi-party participation and was popular among voters.

-In July 2025, the British government published the English Devolution and Community Empowerment Bill, which if passed will revert mayoral elections, along with police and crime commissioner elections, back to the supplementary voting election system.
+In July 2025, the British government published the English Devolution and Community Empowerment Bill, which – when passed in April 2026 – reverted mayoral elections, along with police and crime commissioner by-elections, back to the supplementary voting election system.
 The histories of two-round voting and other forms of instant run-off voting may be seen as part of the history of SV due to their similarities.

 Impact on factions and candidates

 The supplementary vote is said to encourage candidates to seek support beyond their core base of supporters in order to secure the second preferences of the supporters of other candidates, and so to create a more conciliatory campaigning style among candidates with similar policy platforms.
 SV is also likely to improve the chances of "third party" candidates by encouraging voters, who wish to do so, to vote sincerely for such candidates for whom, under systems such as first-past-the-post, they would be discouraged from doing so for tactical reasons.
 These positive effects are moderated by the incentives SV creates for voting, in some circumstances, for only candidates from among the leading three.
 Political scientists Colin Rallings and Michael Thrasher noted two flaws of SV: